Table of Contents[Hide][Show]

 Hand, foot, and mouth disease (HFM) is a viral infection usually caused by the coxsackievirus.
 It is about as serious as a bad cold or flu (read: not that serious), except for in very rare cases.

-The incubation period of HFM (the time between contracting the virus and developing symptoms) is three to six days.
+The incubation period (the time between contracting the virus and developing symptoms) is three to six days.
 HFM is most contagious in the first week after symptoms begin but can be contagious during the incubation period and for days and weeks after recovery.

 It is important to note that hand, foot, and mouth disease is not the same as foot and mouth (aka hoof and mouth) disease, which is an unrelated disease affecting farm animals.